What Is Oxycodone?

 Medication-Assisted Treatment (MAT)

-This program is a proven treatment option for individuals with opioid use disorder and has added benefits of being more cost-effective than residential care while improving treatment retention rates.
+Medication-Assisted Treatment programs are a proven treatment option for individuals with opioid use disorder and have added benefits of being more cost-effective than residential care while improving treatment retention rates.

 Medication-Assisted Treatment (MAT) for oxycodone addiction works by blocking the drug’s effects on the brain, preventing the user from feeling high.
 This allows patients to taper off from their abuse without suffering uncomfortable withdrawal symptoms.